srishtiarora93/DevOps_Project/README.md

 #### Toggle functionality of a feature using feature flag
 * We have used a Global Redis Store to maintain the value of feature flag setting.
 * We have a [script](https://github.ncsu.edu/sarora6/DevOps_Project/blob/master/start_redis.sh) to install, confugure and start redis server.
 * We have created another app, server.js, running at `http://localhost:8000` that would toggle the value of feature flag.
-This flag value will be accessed in production server by our app to provide access to the functionality of `/newfeature`
+This flag value will be accessed in production server by our app to provide access to the functionality of `/newfeature`.
+* The value of `myflag` is toggled to achieve toggle functionality.
+Only when the value of `myflag` is `enable`, the `/newfeature` is available.
 * Every request send to `http://localhost:8000/newfeature` would toggle the value of feature flag, thereby enabling and disabling the feature in production.

 #### Perform a canary release